On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: Electron (or positron) coupled to gravity

-In accordance with Eq.(29), we may conclude that there is a constant of proportionality that couples the external electromagnetic fields $\vec E$ and $\vec B$ of the moving particle (electron) with gravity by means of the external small shifts $\delta\vec E$ and $\delta\vec B$ proportional to the internal increments $\Delta e_s$ and $\Delta b_s$.
-So we write Eq.(29), as follows:
+In accordance with Eqs.(16), we may conclude that there is a constant of proportionality that couples the external electromagnetic fields $\vec E$ and $\vec B$ of the moving particle (electron) with gravity by means of the external small shifts $\delta\vec E$ and $\delta\vec B$ that are proportional to the internal increments $\Delta e_s$ and $\Delta b_s$.
+So we write Eqs.(16) as follow: